butfirstchai.com

 💡Tips

-When making this chocolate brownies with avocado, try to use ripe avocados for the best flavour and texture.
+When making these chocolate brownies with avocado, try to use ripe avocados for the best flavour and texture.
 Ripe avocados are softer and have a richer taste, which will blend seamlessly into the brownie batter, giving you that creamy and indulgent texture you're looking for.

 ❄️Storage